Workinator/workinator3/README.md

 The number of executors could be significantly less than the number of partitions.

-Each thread requests and assignment from the coordinator.
+Each thread requests and assignment from the workinator.
 If an assignment is given, then the executor starts working on that partition.

 ## The "Assignment" Strategy